dadyarri/dadyarri/README.md

 Hi there 👋.
 My name is Daniil.
 I'm Junior developer (mostly on Python)

-- 🔭 I’m currently working on [uni-jacob](https://github.com/uni-jacob)
+- 🔭 I’m currently working on improving my [dotfiles](https://github.com/dadyarri/dotfiles) and trying to understand math :cry:
 - 🌱 I’m currently learning Python, how to learn & teach

 ### How to reach me